Thai curry

 The type of paste you should buy comes down to your personal preference, of course.

-I have a strict policy of no preservatives or chemicals when it comes to buying foods and ingredients, so I stock up on the Mae Ploy brand.
-Mae Ploy curries contain no harmful additives such as MSG (or any of its many variants) and has never let me down in terms of quality or flavor.
-It also offers vegan varieties for those who cannot eat shellfish.
+I usually stock up on all the flavors by the Mae Ploy brand, because it puts no additives or preservatives in its paste, like MSG or any of its variants.
+It’s never let me down in terms of quality or flavor, and it also comes in vegan varieties for those who can’t eat shellfish.

-You can find Mae Ploy Thai curry paste at many Asian markets, or buy it conveniently online at Amazon.com, like I do.
-This paste goes a looooong way and you can easily get several meals out of a 14-ounce bucket, even if you like it spicy and use more than the suggested serving size.
-I usually buy the red curry paste in the larger 2-pound size, since it’s my favorite.
-I also keep smaller sizes of the green, yellow, and Panang pastes on hand.
+You can find Mae Ploy Thai curry paste at many Asian markets, or buy it conveniently online like I do.
+This paste goes a really long way and you can easily get several meals out of a 14-ounce bucket—even if you typically like it spicy and use more than the suggested serving size.

 Other Ingredients You May Need